i-am-jc/famcon25/2/scene2.md

 <mark>**Middle:**</mark>
 You know we can't afford it, **Jabi**!
-Here, you can have my scarf to cover you from the rain.
+Here, you can have my jacket to cover you from the rain.

 ---